project-fifo/docs/chunter/configuration.rst

     Size of the chunks for uploading to the S3 storage.

 `parallel_uploads`
-    Initial number of paralel uploads to S3.
+    Initial number of parallel uploads to S3.

 `max_paralell_uploads`
-    Maximal number of paralel uploads to S3.
+    Maximal number of parallel uploads to S3.

 `preload`
-    Number of chunks to prefreth when downloading from S3.
+    Number of chunks to prefetch when downloading from S3.

 `s3_download_chunk_size`
-    Size of the chunks for downloading fomr the S3 storage.
+    Size of the chunks for downloading from the S3 storage.

 `paralell_downloads`
-    Initial number of paralel downloads from S3.
+    Initial number of parallel downloads from S3.

 `max_paralell_downloads`
-    Maximal number of paralel downloads from S3.
+    Maximal number of parallel downloads from S3.

 Intervals
 *********